Aiper

 Our initial prototype felt overbuilt—the wheel-to-body ratio read as a miniature “tank,” heavy rather than agile.
 To convey intelligence and speed, we need a more compact silhouette.
 We’re revisiting the internal architecture, stacking components diagonally and nesting drive modules to shrink overall volume while protecting performance.

 We studied the porportion of automotic vehicles to understand what the ratio between the wheel and body should be.
-Currently, our tech pack looks like an MPV with max capacity, but instead, we should ballance it between an small sedan similar to TEsla Model 3
+Currently, our tech pack looks like an MPV with max capacity, but instead, we should ballance it between an small sedan similar to Tesla Model 3

 By realigning core modules, the new layout trims overall height by 100 mm, cutting volume about 20 %.
 The steering unit now nests within the sealed-battery bay, freeing space above while preserving service access.
 Raising the track belt tightens the wheel-to-body ratio from 1 : 2.2 to 1 : 1.5, giving the silhouette a leaner and dynamic shape.